arc360alt/ArkRinthTesting/README.md

 - Linux
 - > Debian works fine whith the included DEB
 - > Fedora works fine whith the included RPM
-- > All other distros do not work, the Appimage is broken, we are currently investigating a way to fix it.
+- > All other distros now do work becuase we now have a working appimage.
-- > Flatpaks are not included just yet

 #### This is a fork of MiguRinth, Which is also a fork of Modrinth.
 #### ArkRinth is an independent fork and is not affiliated with or endorsed by Modrinth

+## Current bugs:
+- All of the linux builds run at 10 FPS depending on your system, and dont even run with the appimage if your using arch.